Blog August 18, 2025

 Ensure that no part of your landscaping touches your home’s exterior.

 • Trim Branches: Maintain at least a three-foot gap between tree branches and your roof.
-This prevents squirrels and wasp and hornet nest identification issues near your eaves.
+This prevents squirrels and insects from using branches as a highway into your home.

 • Shrub Clearance: Keep bushes trimmed away from your siding.
-This improves airflow and allows the foundation to stay dry, discouraging ants and crickets.
+This improves airflow and allows the foundation to stay dry.

 8. Strategic Use of Traps: DIY Pest Prevention Tips

-Monitoring is a critical part of DIY pest prevention tips.
+Monitoring is a critical part of DIY pest prevention.
 If you don’t know what pests are present, you cannot treat them effectively.

 Low-Tech Monitoring Tools

 • Sticky Traps: Place these in dark corners of your basement or under kitchen sinks.
-They act as “silent sentries” that catch early invaders.
+They act as “silent sentries” that tell you exactly what is active in your home.

 • Fruit Fly Traps: A small bowl of apple cider vinegar with a drop of dish soap is incredibly effective.

 • Rodent Monitoring: If you suspect mice, place a few snap traps (unset) with bait.
-If the bait disappears, you know exactly where the activity is concentrated.
+If the bait disappears, you know exactly where to focus your efforts.

 9. Maintain Screens for Long-Term DIY Pest Prevention Tips

 In the spring and summer, homeowners love to “let the air in.”
-However, a single tear in a window screen can allow dozens of flies or mosquitoes into your living space.
+However, a single tear in a window screen can allow hundreds of insects into your home overnight.

 The Annual Screen Audit

 Every spring, inspect every screen in your home.
-Additionally, check the seals around your dryer vents and attic fans.
+Additionally, check the seals around your dryer vents and attic vents.

 • Patching Holes: You can buy simple adhesive mesh patches for minor tears.

 • Vent Covers: Ensure your dryer vent has a “flap” that closes when not in use.
-Moreover, install a heavy-duty mesh cover over attic vents to prevent birds and bats from entering.
-If you are traveling this summer, don’t forget to perform a hotel bed bug inspection before you unpack!
+Moreover, install a heavy-duty mesh cover over attic vents.

 10. Conduct Regular DIY Pest Prevention Tips Inspections

-The final step in DIY pest prevention tips is to become your own “inspector.”
-Set a reminder on your phone to walk through your home every three months specifically looking for pest signs.
+The final step in DIY pest prevention is to become your own “inspector.”
+Set a reminder on your phone to walk through your home on a seasonal basis.

 The Homeowner’s Checklist